Best Espresso Beans

 This espresso blend is also sweet like syrup.
 It has a perfect balance of chocolate and molasses flavor with subtle hints of stone fruit.
 Choose this for syrupy sweetness and fruit notes—perfect for straight shots.

-This is an excellent coffee for those looking to drink coffee black.
-This coffee can be sweet on its own and would do well with pancakes.
+This is one of the best espresso beans for those looking to drink espresso black.
+It can be sweet on its own and pairs well with pastries, especially pancakes, croissants, or buttered toast.

 Expert Note: Pre-heat your cup to maintain temperature and enhance the molasses and fruit notes.